 There is nothing more attractive than a person who loves himself or herself so deeply that their positve energy and love spill over to others and to the world ” Vishen Lakhiani

-Why write about the 6 phase mediation?
+Why write about the 6 Phase Mediation?

 I thought it was a lot of woo wuuu.

 One book above all helped me to grasp the importance of spirituality for the human psyche: Viktor Frankl’s Mans search for meaning.
-Click here to read my book, review.
+Click here to read my book review.

-In order to do so, I studied the habits, routines, and tactics of world-class performers, Icons and millionaires.
-I devoured every book and every Interview I could find that was dealing with this topic.
-A gold nugget I found, was Tim Ferris new book „ Tools of Titans“.
+To do so, I studied the habits, routines, and tactics of world-class performers, icons, and millionaires.
+I devoured every book and every interview I could find that was dealing with this topic.
+A gold nugget I found was Tim Ferris’ new book, “Tools of Titans“.

-I listened to every Interview he made.
-And wrote down the mental patterns, habits, and books his guest and Tim Ferris himself recommended.
+I listened to every interview he made and wrote down the mental patterns, habits, and books his guest, and Tim Ferris himself, recommended.

-I listened to over 500 hours (yes I am a weirdo who has no life, please move on x) of interviews and I wrote down everything that was radically different from my behavior and from my way of thinking.
+I listened to over 500 hours (yes, I am a weirdo who has no life, please move on x) of interviews, and I wrote down everything that was radically different from my behaviour and from my way of thinking.

 Ferris says that more than 80% of the world-class performers he interviews were using some form of meditative practice.

-After learning about the benefits of Meditation(and that is was free) I thought „f*** me! this sound great, count me In“!
+After learning about the benefits of meditation (and that is was free), I thought, “f*** me!
+This sounds great, count me in”!

 I was so in love with the book that I began to research the author.

-And I discovered that the author was simultaneously the founder of one of the biggest online meditations platforms: Mind Valley.
+And, I discovered that the author was simultaneously the founder of one of the biggest online meditations platforms: Mind Valley.

-Basically, all I had to do was to sit on my behind plug my headphones in and listen to 20 min with closed eyes.
-Hundreds of scientifically proven benefits for sitting lazy 20 min with closed eyes?
-Now that’s what I call a nice return!
+They specialise in online courses, and they have an app similar to HeadSpace and calm: Omvana.
+They mostly focus on guided meditations.
+For me, this was a good starting point.
+Basically, all I had to do was to sit on my behind, plug my headphones in, and listen for 20 mins with closed eyes.
+Hundreds of scientifically proven benefits for sitting lazily for 20 mins with closed eyes.
+Now that is what I call an excellent return!

-So what is the 6 Phase Mediation…
+So what is the 6 Phase Meditation…

-What are the 6 Meditation Phases?
+What Are The 6 Meditation Phases?

 The 6 Phase Meditation is a distillation of hundreds of books on personal growth and is designed to create the best transformation in your state of being in the shortest amount of time.

-Phase 1: Love and Compassion
+Phase 1: Love And Compassion

 This phase is about feeling positively connected to other people and creating a sense of compassion towards them.